mssfoobar/docs/blog/2024-03-21_versioning.md

 date: 2024-03-21:16:00
 ---

-## Oversall System - Pragmatic Versioning
+## Overall System - Pragmatic Versioning

 Moving forward, we'll be using `Pragmatic Versioning` for our overall release version numbers.
 We intend to provide more consistent release notes with a release versioning scheme that will be useful for projects utilizing AGIL Ops Hub.